 Why headline strength can be misleading

 An index shows the final outcome of aggregate price movement, but it does not show how widely that movement is distributed across its constituents.
-A benchmark can continue climbing even while fewer stocks participate in the advance, which is why weak market participation often sits close to the logic behind the advance-decline line.
+A benchmark can continue climbing even while fewer stocks participate in the advance, which is why weak market participation sits close to the logic behind the advance-decline line.

 When participation is broad, index gains say more about the condition of the market as a whole.
 When participation is thin, the same index strength says less.
 The surface move may still be real, but it becomes a less complete summary of what is happening underneath.